Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 ds 4

 The fireplace below was on the outside wall of the fireplace above.
-We also had a Starfire base with Red and Red Orange Toppings, Scarlett Toppers, Copper Ruby Red Toppers.
+We also had a Starfire Base Glass with Red Toppers and Red Orange Toppings, Scarlett Toppers, Copper Ruby Red Toppers.
 This fireplace was filled 4" to save on the cost of the base glass.
 If anyone ever tries to tell you different, well tell them *#@!+$% their wrong!
 This fireplace was also 54" across the front as well.

 os 4os 3